 We will be carrying out essential maintenance on our website from 6:00pm until 7:00pm on Tuesday, 20 April 2021.
 During this downtime, you will not be able to book courses, exams or events, complete applications to training programmes, or make online payments.
 We apologise for the inconvenience.

 This was a landmark patient safety study, jointly carried out by the Royal College of Physicians of Ireland and the Royal College of Surgeons in Ireland.

 We wanted to see how common adverse events were in acute Irish hospitals before the establishment of the National Clinical Programmes, and what form they took.
 We also aimed to identify specific patient safety problems.

 Adverse events are unintended injuries or complications that are caused by the management of a patient’s healthcare, rather than by the patient’s underlying disease.
 Such complications can lead to death, disability or a prolonged hospital stay.

-This project is being led by Professor David Williams, Associate Professor in Geriatric Medicine, Beaumont Hospital and Royal College of Surgeons Ireland (RCSI), with co-investigators Dr David Vaughan, Dr Ann Hickey, Dr Sarah Lett Condell and Ms Gillian Walsh.
+This project was led by Professor David Williams, Associate Professor in Geriatric Medicine, Beaumont Hospital and Royal College of Surgeons Ireland (RCSI), with co-investigators Dr David Vaughan, Dr Ann Hickey, Dr Sarah Lett Condell and Ms Gillian Walsh.